Thalpy/AI-organiser-Discordbot/README.md

 ```bash
 python --version
 ```
+- Use either `setup_and_run.bat` or `setup_and_run.sh` to set up the environment and run the bot.
+This will create a virtual environment, install the required dependencies, and run the bot.
-- Next set up a virtual environment to keep the dependencies isolated.
+- Or manually set up a virtual environment to keep the dependencies isolated.
 You can do this by running the following command in your terminal:
 ```bash
 python -m venv venv
 ```